anetczuk/gcc-uml/README.md

 ### printhtml

 *printhtml* tool prints *g++* internal tree in form of HTML pages.
-This form is slightly transformed:
+By default this form is slightly transformed:

 - *chain* elements are convert to list of attributes,
 - *tree_list* and *chan* elements are converted to list.

+Transformations can be disabled through command line argument.

 All expanded elements (by default) can be collapsed.